 - Server URL/Secondary Server URL

 *These values pertain to, and can be retrieved from the EasyPost Spooler – see the Get Config section below.

 The Customer ID is provided by customer service upon successful creation of your account.
-It is entered here only when using a spooler-based configuration (see also Get Config section below).
-When using a stand-alone configuration it is entered in the Mailroom registration dialog box.
+It is entered here only when using a spooler-based configuration (see also the Get Config section below).
+When using a stand-alone configuration it is entered in the Mailroom registration dialogue box.